 What if you could make lots of atoms split up one after another?
 In theory, you could get them to release a huge amount of energy.
 If breaking up billions of atoms sounds like a real bore (like breaking billions of eggs to make an omelet), there's one more handy thing that helps: some radioactive isotopes will go on splitting themselves automatically in what's called a chain reaction, producing power for pretty much as long as you want.

 Suppose you take a really heavy atom—a stable kind of uranium called uranium-235.
 Each of its atoms has a nucleus with 92 protons and 143 neutrons.
 Fire a neutron at uranium-235 and you turn it into uranium-236: an unstable version of the same atom (a radioactive isotope of uranium) with 92 protons and 144 neutrons (remember that you fired an extra one in).
-Uranium-236 is too unstable to hang around for long so it splits apart into two much smaller atoms, barium and krypton, releasing quite a lot of energy and firing off two spare neutrons at the same time.
+Uranium-236 is too unstable to hang around for long so it splits apart into two much smaller atoms, barium and krypton, releasing quite a lot of energy and firing off three spare neutrons at the same time.

 What's the difference between a nuclear power plant and a nuclear bomb?